Unit 2, The Quadrangle, 59 Ruchill Street, Glasgow G20 9PX

 Cairnmhor Resource Centre, Joint Hopsital, Cardross Road, Dumbarton G82 5JA

-The aim of the Aquired Brain Injury Service is to provide a service to adults over the age of 16 who are living within the West Dunbartonshire area and where Acquired Brain Injury is the primary issue affecting their quality of life.
+The aim of the Aquired Brain Injury Service is to provide a service to adults over the age of 16 who are living within the West Dunbartonshire area and where acquired brain injury (ABI) is the primary issue affecting their quality of life.
 This community based service provides care management, assessment, support, education and advice.